superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

     -These sensors are responsible for obtaining heatbeat and respiratory rate frequencies.
 The data acquired by these sensors will also be sent to the computing system.

-This section presents a comprehensive, high-level solution aimed at efficiently fulfilling all specified requirements and constraints.
-The solution is designed to maximize stakeholder goal attainment, adhere to established constraints, minimize risks, and optimize resource utilization.
-Please elaborate on how your design accomplishes these objectives.

 ### Hardware Block Diagram